-The Humble Washing Machine: A Long, Soggy Saga
+Washer and Dryer: A Long, Soggy Saga

-It all started with a gift: I was offered a washer and dryer (below) as a housewarming gift from a close friend.
-Unfortunately, the washer I received was a lemon—it failed to function properly right out of the box.
+It all started with a gift: I was offered a washer and dryer (below) as a "housewarming" gift from a close friend.
+Unfortunately, the Whirlpool washer I received was a lemon—it failed to function properly right out of the box.
 It filled with water, immediately drained it (along with the detergent), and then stopped, refusing to do anything else.
 Several re-starts, unplugging and plugging, water filter cleanings and who knows what all else failed to change its behavior.
 Which left me with a large bag full of sopping wet t-shirts and underwear that I had to haul to the local laundromat to finish washing and drying.
 To say that I was seriously miffed would be a significant understatement.

 Online accounts echoed the same sad stories as mine, and evidently as many as 15% of their machines are defective—which is galling, because it means Whirlpool doesn't give a rat's behind about quality control.
-And Whirlpool "proudly" produces these pieces of garbage in the USA, which regrettably makes our country look woefully incompetent.
+And Whirlpool "proudly" produces these pieces of garbage in the USA, which regrettably makes us look woefully incompetent.
 Even if the unit did manage to function properly, it would have been a royal pain to use, as just filling the tub took more than ten minutes.
 Consequently, if you're considering a Whirlpool Model WTW4816FW—or any other model that looks suspiciously similar, regardless of manufacturer—do not buy it.